 Some people work for years to master iPhone photography shooting and editing techniques.
 But you don’t want to wait for years – you want to start taking better photos today!
-In this article, you’ll discover 10 quick and easy iPhone photography tips that you can start using today to significantly improve your iPhone photos.
+In this article, you’ll discover ten quick and easy photography tips that you can start using today to significantly improve your iPhone photos.

 1. Keep Your Photos Simple

 Steve Jobs used to say, “Simplicity is the ultimate sophistication,” and he was clearly onto something.

 New photographers often overcomplicate their photos.
 Too many details can distract the viewer, making it hard to create a harmonious composition.

 One interesting subject is all you need to create a memorable photo, and it’s easy to get the composition right when your photo has just one subject.
 Don’t worry if most of your photo is filled with empty space.
 This will only make your subject stand out more.

 Simple compositions are also idea for social media.
 If you share your iPhone photos on Instagram or a similar photo-sharing network, people will view your photos on the tiny screen of their phone.
 As a result, much of the detail you have in your photos will be lost to the viewer.